-This is a student-led effort and is not affiliated with UC or UAW.
+This site is not officially affiliated with UC nor UAW.
+It is a student-made site.

 This US is in a Higher Education Crisis.
 This is the largest strike in academic history.
 This is just the beginning.